farant/catholic-3rd-millennium/README.md

       because the non-harmful forces of Truth, Beauty and Witness always work some good and are therefore incompatible with demonic ends.
 20.2.
 Instead demons will attempt to destroy the system and replace it with a system
-      that is impotent and generates the opposite of the non-harmful force: Lies, Ugliness and Secrecy.
+      that is impotent and generates the inverse of the non-harmful forces: Lies, Ugliness and Secrecy.
 20.2.1.
 Lies, Ugliness and Secrecy are impotent because they lack the ability to compel
         man's exterior behavior or his inner nature against his will (the will must